skjolber/sesseltjonna-csv/README.md

 Bugs, feature suggestions and help requests can be filed with the [issue-tracker].

 ## Obtain
 The project is implemented in Java and built using [Maven].
-The project is available on the central Maven repository.
+The project is not yet available on the central Maven repository.

 Example dependency config: